apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 Control how CAS services definition files should be replicated across a CAS cluster backed by a distributed Hazelcast cache.
 To learn more about this topic, [please review this guide](Configuring-Service-Replication.html).

-Hazlcast settings for this feature are available [here](Configuration-Properties-Common.html#hazelcast-configuration) under the configuration key `cas.serviceRegistry.stream.hazelcast.config`.
+Hazelcast settings for this feature are available [here](Configuration-Properties-Common.html#hazelcast-configuration) under the configuration key `cas.serviceRegistry.stream.hazelcast.config`.

 ```properties
 # cas.serviceRegistry.stream.hazelcast.duration=PT1M